sbt/sbt-ci-release/readme.md

 may include an additional % character at the end, to mark the end of content which was not terminated by a newline character.
 This does not indicate a problem.
 Note for Windows - delete any linebreaks or spaces when copying the encoded string from terminal.*
-- `SONATYPE_PASSWORD`: The password part of your Sonatype user token (not the account password!).
+- `SONATYPE_PASSWORD`: The password part of your Sonatype [OSSRH token](https://central.sonatype.org/publish/generate-token/), generated on your Nexus server https://s01.oss.sonatype.org/ or https://oss.sonatype.org/ (not the account password!).
 - `SONATYPE_USERNAME`: The username part of your Sonatype user token (not the account username!).
 - (optional) `CI_RELEASE`: the command to publish all artifacts for stable